 If at all possible, it is wise to settle future financial and legal matters in advance (ideally, as soon after diagnosis as possible) while there is less doubt about their competence to make those decisions.

-Likewise, try to find out your loved one's wishes, opinions, and preferences for the end of their life while they can still communicate clearly.
-Some key questions to consider are: artificial nutrition or hydration (feeding tubes, IV fluids, etc.); mechanical respirators; whether to use CPR in later-stage dementia; and whether to request maximum pain medication even if it might hasten the dying process.
+Some key questions to consider are: artificial nutrition or hydration (feeding tubes, IV fluids, etc.); mechanical respirators or ventilators; whether to use CPR in later-stage dementia; and whether to request maximum pain medication even if it might hasten the dying process.

 Although it is heartbreaking to consider these questions for children who have a terminal condition, their parents can get some support from these conversation starter kits: